fabdao/docker-woonuxt/README.md

 > Prérequiste : please take time to follow this guide (5min) : [docker's overlay official documentation](https://docs.docker.com/engine/storage/drivers/overlayfs-driver/) ☕

-> Sumup from documentation above ☝️
+### Sumup for lazy devs from documentation above ☝️

-### System :: docker :: stop 🧑‍💻🐋❌
 > Stop Docker `sudo systemctl stop docker`
+> Edit `/etc/docker/daemon.json`.
+If it doesn't yet exist, create it.
+Assuming that the file was empty, add the following contents.
+> Start Docker `sudo systemctl stop start`
+> `{
+  "storage-driver": "overlay2"
+}`

 Edit /etc/docker/daemon.json.
 If it doesn't yet exist, create it.
 Assuming that the file was empty, add the following contents.